Multiplayer Bandit Learning, from Competition to Cooperation: Long Term Behavior

+In this section we construct Nash equilibria with oscillations when $\lambda > 0$ and $\lambda < -1$.
 The next example shows that for $\lambda > 0$ there cannot be a general theorem that the players settle on the same arm in every Nash equilibrium.
 The construction shows that for every $\lambda > 0$ and every sufficiently large discount factor $\beta < 1$, there is a Nash equilibrium in which one of the players alternates between the two arms infinitely often.

-\begin{proposition}[Nash equilibria where players do not converge, $\lambda > 0$] Suppose Alice and Bob are cooperating players in a one-armed bandit problem with discount factor $\beta$, where the left arm has success probability $p$ and the right arm has prior distribution $\mu$ that is a point mass at $m > p$.
+\begin{proposition}[Nash equilibria where players do not converge, $\lambda > 0$] Suppose Alice and Bob are playing a one-armed bandit problem with discount factor $\beta$, where the left arm has success probability $p$ and the right arm has prior distribution $\mu$ that is a point mass at $m > p$.

 Then for every $\lambda > 0$, for any discount factor $\beta > 1/(1+\lambda)$, there is a Nash equilibrium in which Bob visits both arms infinitely often. \end{proposition} \begin{proof} Let $k \in \mathbb{N}$.
 Define strategies $(S_A, S_B)$ by: \begin{enumerate} \item Bob's strategy $S_B$ is to visit the left arm in rounds $0, k, 2k, 3k, \ldots$, and the right arm in the remaining rounds, no matter what Alice does. \item Alice's strategy $S_A$ is to stay at the right arm if Bob follows the trajectory above.
 If Bob ever deviates from $S_B$ for the first time in some round $\ell$, then Alice plays left forever starting with round $\ell+1$. \end{enumerate} To show the strategies are in Nash equilibrium, consider first the total rewards $\Gamma_A$ and $\Gamma_B$ obtained by Alice and Bob, respectively, on the main path under strategy pair $(S_A, S_B)$ starting from round zero: